 The person at the center of this case

-Justice for United States cleared defense contractor (Vermont-based) — the trail went cold in 2016, but the truth hasn't.
+Justice for U.S. Cleared Defense Contractor (Vermont) — the trail went cold in 2016, but the truth hasn't.

 Start here

-Who is the third co-conspirator who provided the compromised servers used to mask their location and identity?
+Who was the third co-conspirator who provided the compromised servers used to mask their location and identity?

-Mohammad Saeed Ajily is wanted for his alleged role in a sophisticated cyber conspiracy targeting a U.S. defense contractor in Vermont between 2007 and 2013, during which valuable software and proprietary information were stolen.
-Ajily and his co-conspirator allegedly used compromised servers to mask their identities and launch computer intrusions against multiple companies.
-He remains at large and is believed to be living in Iran, making his capture a significant challenge for federal law enforcement.
+Mohammad Saeed Ajily is wanted for his alleged role in a sophisticated cyber conspiracy targeting a U.S. defense contractor in Vermont between 2007 and 2013, during which valuable proprietary software and business information were stolen.
+Ajily and his co-conspirator allegedly used compromised servers to mask their identities and launch computer intrusions against multiple victim companies.
+He was indicted on April 21, 2016, on charges including computer fraud, wire fraud, and violations of arms trafficking regulations, and is believed to be living in Iran.

 Try asking